 About The Institute

 The ISSC is organized in collaboration with experts in research practices across the sciences and humanities including but not limited to anthropology, cognitive science, neuroscience, neuropsychology, and mathematics.
-The work of these cross-cultural and multidisciplinary researchers explores and expands skills in somatic communication and develops new knowledge of creative interactive networks between humans and between the human and the non-human.
+The work of these cross-cultural and multidisciplinary researchers affords new knowledge, and expansion in the application of skills in somatic communication.

 Somatic communication describes actions of intelligent exchange, (e.g. coordination, coherent agreement/disagreement, and creative problem solving) organized by bodyminds at play in the world, functioning both as individuals and as entangled and inseparable from their objects of concern, which, through operations of bodily based attention in motion, make sense, together.